Glossary of religious & spiritual terms

 supported the concept of a single indivisible deity.
 The meaning of the

-term has since changed its meaning to include persons who reject religious
+term has since changed its meaning to include persons who are skeptical of or reject religious

-beliefs in general, and who follow their own spiritual and ethical path.
+belief systems in general, and who follow their own spiritual and ethical path based on reason.

 ability of an individual to freely choose their own actions.
 This is denied by Calvinists, who say